Lead Gen & CRM

 1. Click Automation > Visual Workflows in the left toolbar.

-5. Click + Add > Trigger under Start or an applicable branch.
+5. Click + Add > Trigger under Start or under an applicable branch.

 6. Click has the stage under Opportunity.